HenrikBengtsson/matrixStats/revdep/problems.md

       for when this namespace is loaded but not attached.
     ':::' call which should be '::': ‘matrixStats:::rowProds’
       See the note in ?`:::` about the use of this operator.
     ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    ...
+    oecg: no visible global function definition for ‘seqlengths’
+    oecg: no visible binding for global variable ‘Hsapiens’
+    oecg: no visible global function definition for ‘seqlevels’
+    oecg: no visible global function definition for ‘seqnames’
+    oecg: no visible global function definition for ‘resize’
+    oecg: no visible global function definition for ‘start’
+    oecg: no visible global function definition for ‘start<-’
+    oecg: no visible global function definition for ‘end’
+    oecg: no visible global function definition for ‘end<-’
+    oecg: no visible global function definition for ‘getSeq’
+    oecg: no visible global function definition for ‘width’
+    oecg: no visible global function definition for ‘letterFrequency’
+    oecg: no visible global function definition for ‘dinucleotideFrequency’ Undefined global functions or variables:
+      Hsapiens dinucleotideFrequency end end<- getSeq is letterFrequency resize seqlengths seqlevels seqnames start start<- width Consider adding
+      importFrom("methods", "is")
+      importFrom("stats", "end", "start")
+    to your NAMESPACE file (and ensure that your DESCRIPTION Imports field contains 'methods').
+    ```

 # fishpond